Original Christ-centered Christmas gift ideas are not easy to find.

 If you need ideas of gifts that children will love and keep enjoying for years, check out this list of 60 gifts I’ve created from having six kids for over 20 years.

-When you limit your gift-buying choices, you can get past overwhelm and actually enjoy purchasing gifts.
+When you limit your gift-buying choices, you can get past the overwhelm and actually enjoy purchasing gifts.

 Looking for more Christ-centered posts, Advent activities and resources?